 CAMHS Team members include child and adolescent psychiatrists, social workers, clinical psychologists, community psychiatric nurses, child psychotherapists, occupational therapists and other therapists.

 Referrals can be made by GP’s, other healthcare professionals, schools, and others via the single point of referral to SuttonCAMHSReferrals@swlstg-tr.nhs.uk.
 This ensures referring to CAMHS in Sutton is easier and more efficient with a single point of referral; screening the nature of the referral and assertively signposting it to the appropriate service.

 NASEN: Girls and Autism:Flying under the radar

 NHS go health app for young people

-The NHS has launched a new app to help young people take greater control over their health from an early age; make healthier choices and get advice and information on health issues from a trusted source when they don't know where to go.
+- The NHS has launched a new app to help young people take greater control over their health from an earlier age; make healthier choices and get advice and information on health issues from a trusted source when they don't know where to go.

 You can also find more information on on the NHS Go Facebook page.

 NHS Go has been developed by Healthy London Partnership, a partnership between all 32 London Clinical Commissioning Groups, and NHS England (London Region).